paxxydevv/pimine/README.md

 You can do it so by changing pimine.conf

 **0.6:** Startup arguments:
-In the 0.3 update we release startup arguments you can use them by:
+In the 0.3 update we released startup arguments you can use them by:
 - "--run" This argument will try to launch the server in the normal install dir.
 - "--clean" This argument will try to clear all of the pimines file if you ever wanted to delete.
 - "--version" This argument will show the pimine version.